Does Smoking Cause Hair Loss?

 Naturally, your first step should be to stop smoking.
 Although this is easier said than done, there are many products that can help you, such as nicotine patches.
 You can also join support groups that are specifically set up to help people kick cigarettes.
 As well as quitting cigarettes, you should consider your diet and ensure that you’re eating wholesome, nutritious foods like nuts, fruits, vegetables, seeds, and legumes.
 The nutrients in your diet contribute to your hair growth, so it’s important that your diet is balanced.
 You should also make sure that you exercise regularly, as there’s a positive relationship between exercise and hair growth.

 If you’re worried about the structure and strength of your hair, you might also consider a Biotin supplement.
 Biotin - also known as vitamin B7 - is integral in the development of keratin, which is a protein that contributes to the strength of your nails, skin, and hair.
-Also, if you’re suffering from male pattern hair loss, it’s a good idea to consider the range of available treatments that you can turn to.
+Also, if you’re suffering from male pattern hair loss, there are a range of treatments available that you can turn to.
 Finasteride and Minoxidil are clinically-proven medications that can treat male pattern hair loss in the long term and can help you achieve a thriving head of hair once more.

-Ultimately, smoking is bad for all aspects of your health, and your hair is no exception.
-So, we recommend quitting your habit and starting one of our hair loss treatments to ensure that your hair has the best possible chance of recovery.
+At the end of the day, smoking is bad for all aspects of your health, and your hair is no exception.
+So, we recommend quitting your habit and taking a free consultation for personalised recommendations of the best treatment plan for your hair loss.

 All of our blog articles are reviewed by our Medical Director before publication.